Learn How to Get Free Money from the Government: 16+ Top Ways

 BenefitsCheckup.org is much like the government’s Benefits.gov website, only it’s designed specifically for seniors to match them up with financial programs that fit their needs.

-If you need a more affordable housing option than your current mortgage provides, check out the FHA reverse mortgage program.
+Check out the FHA reverse mortgage program if you need a more affordable housing option than your current mortgage.

 You may be eligible if you’re 62 or older, and have enough qualifying equity in your home.
 A reverse mortgage will give you monthly income using your home equity.